EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 ### Basic libraries
 The first section provides the users with an example of Python libraries that can be used to explore and plot data retrieved from the genome API.
-In particular this notebook introduces the PySpark [@useMethodIn:pyspark] as one of the libraries the notebooks showcase, adding diversity to the examples.
+In particular this notebook introduces the PySpark [@usesMethodIn:pyspark] as one of the libraries the notebooks showcase, adding diversity to the examples.

 ### Data access